 Deciding to join a clinical trial

-Patients decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating gallbladder cancer.
+People decide to participate in clinical trials for many reasons.
+For some people, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating gallbladder cancer.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with gallbladder cancer.

 Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
 Placebos are usually combined with standard treatment in most cancer clinical trials.
 When a placebo is used in a study, it is done with the full knowledge of the participants.
 Find out more about placebos in cancer clinical trials.